Scarlet – 5 years ago

 I squared my shoulders and turned on my stiletto heel, holding my head high.
 I was on a mission and I was not to be distracted.
 Vix said the man I was looking for was the main speaker for the night, Grant something-or-other.
 He was some big-wig in renewable energy and I was about to be his downfall.

 The night moved energetically and I found myself fascinated with the extravagance.
-It had been so long since I’d attended a party such as that one, and for a split second I panicked at the thought that my parents may very well be in attendance.
+It was so long since I’d attended a party such as that one, and for a split second I panicked at the thought that my parents may very well be in attendance.
 I didn’t need that old wound to be scratched open anytime soon.
-As far as they were concerned, I was dead to them.
+As far as they were concerned, I was dead.
 They may have told the press that they sent me off to boarding school, but in reality, they had no idea where I was or what I had been doing for the past five years.
 That was my revenge on them.

 Let them stew and wonder where I was and what I was doing.
 When I was good and ready, I would decide to come back into their lives to wreak havoc.
 I didn’t watch television much, but the night of the election three years ago, I watched in sick fascination as my father lost to some other political asshat who now ran the country.

 I fucking hated politics but that was sweet, sweet glory for me to see my father fall from his pedestal just a little bit.
-I may have heard that he was going to try and run for a second time in the next election, but I didn’t even care.
+I may have heard that he was going to try and run again, but I didn’t even care.

 I sipped and made my way to the front of the room where I knew my placard sat, waiting for me sit.
-I could feel eyes on me and I glanced to the right to see the man from earlier staring at me while he spoke with some men near another table.
-I looked around and when I saw his date on the opposite side of the room chatting away with a group of high society women, I allowed myself to look back at him just to take in the feeling of warmth that he exuded.
+I could feel eyes on me and I glanced to the right to see the man himself staring at me while he spoke with some men near another table.
+I looked around and when I saw his date on the opposite side of the room chatting away with a group of what I could only call high society women, I allowed myself to look back at him just to take in the feeling of warmth that he exuded.
 He was making his way toward me and my heart doubled it’s efforts.

 It would be rude to turn and walk away.
 Don’t draw attention to yourself.
 Just have a polite conversation and move on so you can find your target and make him fall in love with you.